mpytlik-intel/edge-ai-suites/robotics-ai-suite/robot-vision-control/docs/source/getstarted/supported_hw.rst

 Robot/Actuator expected to function, not owned, not tested

-* Every manipulator with existing ROS2 drivers with |moveit2| support and urdf (or xacro) robot description
+* Every manipulator with existing ROS2 drivers with `MoveIt 2 <https://moveit.picknik.ai/main/index.html>`__ support and urdf (or xacro) robot description